-Our vision is to be
+Our vision is to be customer's first choice in sustainable stainless steel.

 To achieve growth in productivity and ensure customer-focused steering, we launched two customer differentiated strategies for business area Europe.
 We aim to strengthen our cost leadership in high-volume stainless-steel products and a global market leadership in advanced products.
 The Europe business area is also targeting a capacity increase by 100 kilotonnes.
 In the Americas business area, the focus is to improve capacity by 80 kilotonnes with small investments, and in the Ferrochrome business area to become carbon neutral by 2025.